nazhu21/terraform-infra/README.md

 # terraform-infra
-Terraform code used to build company's infrastructure
+Terraform code used to build infrastructure